indyjo/bitwrk/README.md

 News
 ----

+- **2014-08-13:** Making progress towards a 0.4.0 release, with support for Blender 2.71,
+  including linked resources, and work data up to 512MB!
 - **2014-04-25:** Release of **BitWrk 0.3.0 (Mercury)** featuring support for Blender 2.70a
   and many enhancements and bug fixes.
 - **2014-03-26:** BitWrk is making big progress towards a new release.
 Many user interface